Learn a World Language

 Our live, weekly German class provides an exciting opportunity to practice German conversation, and enjoy an exciting immersive journey into the language, culture, and history of Germany!
 Whether you have German ancestry or are simply interested in that part of the world and language, you will explore your own personal connection to it and expand your knowledge and ability to communicate.
 You will learn about German culture and history through explorations into the holidays, music, food, literature, religion, geography, games etc. You will begin to see how culture and history affect our language, how we live, and our view of the world.
 This will include insights into the history of the Church of Jesus Christ of Latter-day Saints in Germany.
 You’ll also get fascinating glimpses into other German-speaking countries.
 You will set and be guided in achieving goals for learning the language and other interests regarding Germany.
 For those that would appreciate help with their German Family History, we will learn how we can better do that work.
 All of this will include celebrations of our achievements.

-Our live, weekly French class provides an exciting opportunity to practice French conversation and enjoy fun activities, games, and cultural experiences designed to help you improve your French.
-Live classes support middle and high school students who are enrolled in the Rosetta Stone French program, regardless of level or unit.
-No extra homework will be required – just encouragement to progress in Rosetta Stone French.
+Our live, weekly Korean class provides an exciting opportunity to practice conversation and enjoy fun activities, games, restored gospel presentations and cultural experiences designed to help you improve your Korean.
+Live classes support middle and high school students who are enrolled in the Rosetta Stone Korean program.

 The only language software with TruAccent™ — the world’s best speech recognition technology.

 The most trusted language solution for 25 years is now accessible on any device, from anywhere in the world.